benhmoore/Argon/README.md

 ###.update()

 .update() is much the same as .set(), in that it writes to a user's main Object.
-However, instead of replacing existing properties, adds to them.
+However, instead of replacing existing properties, it adds to them.
 If a property already exists that is being modified, it will simply update the property.
 If a property does not already exist, it will be added.

 ####Syntax:
 ```javascript